robert-orlinski/go-more-creative/README.md

 And that's the reason, I was like: "It would be much more effective to get random topics that do not come from my head and about which I do not think at all, and as a result even more creative by making ideas".

-And that's the reason I've made this app - to help you (and myself in the future, thanks to the features I want to add to it, listed at the end) in writing ideas for random topics and write them with more motivation due to points and strike features.
+And that's the reason I've made this app - to help you (and myself in the future, thanks to the features I want to add to it, listed at the end) in writing ideas for random topics and write them with more motivation due to points and streak features.

 ## Some screenshots: